 Roundup is a weed-killing product that relies on the herbicide glyphosate, a chemical compound that may cause serious illness, including a form of cancer known as non-Hodgkin's lymphoma.

-Roundup remains on store shelves nationwide, and corporate giant Bayer (which acquired Roundup manufacturer Monsanto in 2018) is working toward resolving thousands of lawsuits over health risks linked to the popular weedkiller.
-These settlement talks include creation of a class action to resolve future Roundup claims, but for now "joining" an existing Roundup group action probably means adding your lawsuit to the Roundup multi-district litigation.
+Roundup remains on store shelves nationwide, and corporate giant Bayer (which acquired Roundup manufacturer Monsanto in 2018) is working toward resolving thousands of lawsuits over health problems linked to the popular weed killer.
+These settlement talks include creation of a class action to resolve future Roundup injury claims, but for now "joining" an existing Roundup group action—at least one for claims for illness caused by Roundup—probably means adding your lawsuit to the Roundup multi-district litigation.

 Get the basics on filing a lawsuit over cancer caused by use of Roundup.